-The Department can request any documentation in relation to a Wage Subsidy Placement from Providers, to support Program Assurance Activities.
+The Department can request additional Documentary Evidence from Providers relating to a to a Wage Subsidy Placement, Wage Subsidy Participant and/or Wage Subsidy Agreement, to support Program Assurance Activities.
 If Providers do not have this Documentary Evidence, they can request it from Wage Subsidy Employers, as per the Employer's obligations under the Wage Subsidy Agreement.